 Verse 9 tells us it won’t be like the old one.
 What did God mean?
 The same verse tells us by saying the people did not obey the covenant and God did not care for them.
 So again, it won’t be like that.

-Verse 12 concludes with saying God will be merciful to our iniquities and remember our sins no more.
+Verse 12 concludes by saying God will be merciful to our iniquities and remember our sins no more.

-Verse 13 concludes with showing us that the first covenant is now obsolete for believers.
+Verse 13 concludes by showing us that the first covenant is now obsolete for believers.